Ristar (Genesis)/Regional Differences

 - In the Japanese game, the text is "ROUND X CLEAR", where X is the Round number.

 - In the localized game, the text is "Y CLEAR", where Y is the Round name.

 - The two highest results in the post-credits Password screen were changed: "WONDER‼" was changed to "WONDERFUL", and "MIRACLE‼" changed to "GREAT JOB‼"

 - The message in the credits after beating Super mode is "YOU ARE RISTAR MASTER.." in the Japanese game, and "YOU ARE THE MASTER‼" in the international game.

-The Japanese game has several additional passwords that were taken out of the localized version.
+The Japanese game has seven additional passwords that were taken out of the localized version.

 |Disables collision damage.
 Certain other damage sources, such as Itamor's chewing attack, still work.|

 Changes the palette of Greedy's Castle to a greenish color scheme.
 "Maccha", or "matcha", is a type of finely ground green tea powder.